-Your menu is infused with Asian influences – in what ways do Asian and Nordic cuisine compliment or contrast each other?
+Your menu is infused with Asian influences – in what ways do Asian and Nordic cuisine complement or contrast each other?

-You’ve said it’s important that guests ‘don’t know what they’re going to eat before eating it.
+You’ve said it’s significant that guests ‘don’t know what they’re going to eat before eating it.
 What does this element of the unknown bring to the culinary experience?

 Snøhetta’s Rune Grasdal on Creating the World of Under

 Before embarking on a journey into the unknown through Nicolai’s menu, the first encounter with Under is of solid architectural forms leading into ethereal interiors.
 The work is of Norway’s own award-winning architecture firm Snøhetta, renowned for the magnificent Opera House of Oslo.
 Smooth, modern spaces move you gradually to the sea bed, in a serene setting contrasting the harsh outdoor conditions.
 How was such a world created?
 Rune Grasdal of Snøhetta answered all our design questions.

 The monolithic structure of the restaurant has drawn comparisons to a whale and a shipwreck, among others.
 Was there one idea in particular that inspired its shape and positioning?